-After submitting the request online, you must also submit supporting documentation for your request to ACER (via email, mail or fax).
+After submitting the request online, you must also submit supporting documentation with your request to ACER.
 You must submit your supporting documentation by the registration closing date for the relevant test window.
 The supporting documentation must be from a registered health practitioner and must give a clear diagnosis and information on the condition, indicate the impact of the condition in testing settings and include a statement as to what accommodations the health practitioner feels are appropriate for you in testing settings.
 All supporting documentation must be listed on the medical practitioner's official letterhead and include the date and title, name, registration number, contact details, and signature of the medical practitioner.
 The documentation must be no more than one year old for health-related needs or disabilities other than learning disabilities, and no more than three years old for learning disabilities.
 If you have any learning disability, you should submit a copy of an appropriate educational psychologist’s report for consideration.
 If the report is more than three years old, it will still be accepted, as long as it is accompanied by a recent letter from a psychologist stating that the information in the report is still applicable to you.

 All reasonable efforts will be made to provide appropriate testing conditions for your needs.
 For example, additional testing time may be granted to those with dyslexia or specific learning difficulty, and if you have diabetes you may be permitted to take small snacks and sweetened drink, blood glucose monitoring equipment, insulin, and an insulin delivering device into the test room or have these with you if you are sitting the test by remote proctoring.

 The test is computer-based.
 Therefore, difficulties with writing will not normally be seen as grounds for granting special testing accommodations.